 Development of Nanoparticles

 Currently, our lab focuses on characterization of the biological effects of drug loaded nanoparticles in several cell lines.
-In one of our projects, we are trying to increase antioxidant defence capacity of cells by using nanosystem.
-For this purpose, a nanosystem has already been developed in 3T3 fibroblast cell line.
+In one of our projects, we are trying to increase antioxidant defence capacity of cells by using a nano-antioxidant system.
+For this purpose, a nanosystem has been developed and to be tested in 3T3 fibroblast cell line.

 More recently, we are seeking to design and implement a nanoparticle-porphyrin based theranostic agent to be used in targeted photodynamic therapy.